-John & Donna: Wombat Carers
+Wombat Carers

 Rehabilitating Injured Wombats

 John and Donna, registered wildlife carers, have been looking after orphaned and injured Australian animals for over six years.
-They specialize in Common wombats, but also take in the occasional kangaroo when the need arises.
+They specialize in Bare-nosed wombats, but also take in the occasional kangaroo when the need arises.

 Caring for injured or abandoned wombats isn't an easy job, and it takes a great deal of dedication and commitment.
 Being a registered carer, Donna has had training to properly care for wombats, however despite her best efforts, all the wombats unfortunately do not make it.
 But John and Donna have had many successful rehabilitations, and have released numerous wombats back into the wild -- wombats who would have had little chance of surviving if it weren't for their efforts.